victorpotasso/basic-as3-build-with-ant/README.md

 **Configuration**

-First of all you have to configurate some variable on `buid.properties`.
+First of all you have to configure some variables on `buid.properties`.

 **Build**